-- Nominate an Adaptation Lead and incorporate adaptation into our sustainability governance structure, corporate risk register and reporting processes. - Invest in mitigation and adaptation technologies.
+- Nominate an Adaptation Lead and incorporate adaptation into our sustainability governance structure, corporate risk register and reporting processes. - Invest in mitigation and adaptation technologies. - Work with our Greater Manchester partners on adaptation planning.

 • Maximise the quality and resilience of our greenspace to help mitigate the effects of climate change.